American Indians of Virginia

 help students learn about the past, but they also encourage students to use

 their inference skills.
-Studying artifacts can be accomplished one of three
+Studying artifacts can be accomplished in one of three

 ways, depending on the time and resources available to you.